 Overview

-Throughout the Criminal Justice and Criminology degree at University of Leeds we’ll encourage you to:
+Throughout the course, we’ll encourage you to:

-Explore the complex and dynamic nature of the criminal justice process
+- explore the complex and dynamic nature of the criminal justice process

-Develop advanced knowledge of the research process and skills to undertake research on crime and criminal justice.
+- develop advanced knowledge of the research process and skills to undertake research on crime and criminal justice

-Career opportunities
+Career opportunities:

-Recent graduates have gone on to work in a range of sectors and professions from academia, to security and mental health in the UK and overseas.
-Alumni hold senior positions in criminal justice organisations including police and probation services, the prison service, and youth justice services, as well as in the private and voluntary sector, both in the UK and abroad.
-Others have been awarded promotions following successful completion of the programme.
+- Alumni hold senior positions in criminal justice organisations including police and probation services, the prison service, youth justice services, as well as in the private and voluntary sector, both in the UK and abroad.
+Others have been awarded promotions following successful completion of the course.

 Programme Structure